Content-type: text/html Ethics, Analytics and the Duty of Care ~ Competency Model or Framework

 Data preservation is the act of conserving and maintaining both the safety and integrity of data.
 Preservation is done through formal activities that are governed by policies, regulations and strategies directed towards protecting and prolonging the existence and authenticity of data and its metadata.
 The main goal of data preservation is to protect data from being lost or destroyed and to contribute to the reuse and progression of the data.
 (Wikipedia)

-Databilities, Data to the People, 2020;, Chantel Ridsdale, et.al., Dalhousie University, 2015;, Andreas Grillenberger, Ralf Romeike, Proceedings of the 13th Workshop in Primary and Secondary Computing Education, 2018;
+Databilities, et.al., Data to the People, Proceedings of the Doctoral Consortium of Sixteenth European Conference on Technology Enhanced Learning, 2020;, Chantel Ridsdale, et.al., Dalhousie University, Proceedings of the Doctoral Consortium of Sixteenth European Conference on Technology Enhanced Learning, 2015;, Andreas Grillenberger, Ralf Romeike, Kateryna Maltseva Reiby, Proceedings of the 13th Workshop in Primary and Secondary Computing Education, Safegraph, 2018;

 Data Quality